Causal Inference Using Augmented Epidemic Models: Method 2: Causal Effect Extraction and Estimating Equations

-for a positive definite matrix $\Sigma$.
-Moreover, we can estimate $\Sigma$ consistently from the data.
-See, for example, \cite{dejong1997, dejong2000, andrews1991, andrews1988, newey1987simple}.
-Then $\hat\theta_j \pm z_{\alpha/2}\sqrt{\hat\Sigma_{j,j}}$ is an asymptotic $1-\alpha$ confidence interval for $\theta_j$.
-The conditions needed for the central limit theorem involve mixing conditions which require that correlations in the data eventually die off over time.
+from which we can construct confidence intervals for $\theta$ and the causal effect.
+See also \cite{dejong1997, dejong2000, andrews1991, andrews1988} for other estimates of $\Sigma$.
+The conditions needed for the central limit theorem involve mixing conditions which require that correlations in the data eventually die off over time. {There is burgeoning research on simulation based inference \citep{tomaselli2025} for situations where asymptotic approximations for confidence intervals are not reliable, although this has yet to be applied to causal inference. }